mayankish/5G-NR-OFDM-Transceiver---RTL-FPGA/README.md

 ## Why this project

-5G modem PHY is the centre of gravity of Qualcomm's Bangalore campus.
-The classic interview question — *"walk me through what happens between bits at the MAC and samples at the antenna"* — has six or seven canonical answers: subcarrier mapping, IFFT, CP insertion, sync, channel estimation, equalisation, demap.
+5G modem PHY is the centre of gravity of modern communication system- has six or seven canonical answers: subcarrier mapping, IFFT, CP insertion, sync, channel estimation, equalisation, demap.
 This project implements each of those as a Verilog module that runs in real time on a 100 MHz Artix-7.

 The design is deliberately **a subset, not a compliant NR implementation**.
 The numerology is reduced (64-FFT instead of 2048), the channel codes are out of scope, and there is no CFO estimation.
 Each omission is called out explicitly in `docs/design_specification.md` so the boundary between what's built and what's assumed is unambiguous.